 The main form of transport in London and elsewhere until the early part of the 20th century was by horse, or was horse-drawn.
-Individuals owned horses, more affluent house-holds owned or hired carriages; and goods were delivered by wagon and cart.
+Individuals owned horses; more affluent house-holds owned or hired carriages; and goods were delivered by wagon and cart.
 Hackney carriages were superseded by the faster hansom cabs in the mid-century.
 From the 1830s horse-drawn omnibuses, and later trams, were able to speedily transport huge numbers of people.

 During the Victorian era, many of London’s streets were filled with all manner of horse-drawn wagons and carts, delivering every type of merchandise.
 Goods arrived from around the country at London’s many rail termini, or at London’s extensive dock system from further afield, and all had to be transported by cart to their final destination.
 London was then a manufacturing centre, with the need for finished or part-finished products to be moved around.
 In residential districts milk, bread, and other foodstuffs were delivered to the door.
 Pet food could be purchased from cat’s-meat men and women, who pushed their barrows around the streets filled with horse remains from the knackers’ yards, crying “meat, meat”.

 There were around 120,000 haulage workers in London and Middlesex at the end of the 19th century, including those working on omnibuses.
 About 68,000 of them were carmen and carters.
-Some worked for large businesses such as Pickfords (who owned over four thousand horses at the end of the century) or Carter Paterson’s, or for railway companies.
+Some worked for large businesses such as Pickfords (who owned over four thousand horses at the end of the century), or Carter Paterson’s, or for railway companies.
 Others were individuals with one or more vans.
 The hours were long and pay was low.

 Before the development of the rail network, some of London’s food produce arrived each day at Covent Garden market from the surrounding countryside on horse-drawn wagons.
 Until the Victorian era, fish was landed at Billingsgate market by boat.
 Later, trains allowed it to speedily arrive in London from as far as Hull, Grimsby, Fleetwood, and eventually Penzance and Scotland.
 Yet, even after the development of the railways, produce still had to be conveyed from London’s rail termini to the wholesale markets by horse-drawn cart.

 Meat had for centuries arrived in London from farms on the hoof.
-In the mid-century around thirty-five thousand animals were herded through London’s streets on each of two days per week and, as London’s population grew, the number of animals slaughtered each year increased.
+In the mid-century around 35,000 animals were herded through London’s streets on each of two days per week and, as London’s population grew, the number of animals slaughtered each year increased.
 To prevent this herding into town with its noise and mess, the City of London Corporation acquired the large open site of Caledonian Fields in Islington and there created a meat market with abattoirs.
-On 1862 they opened an enlarged Smithfield Meat Market on the site of the former livestsock market.
+In 1862 they opened an enlarged Smithfield Meat Market on the site of the former livestsock market.
 The meat needed to be transported between the Caledonian Market and Smithfield, and from there to individual butchers, however, which was undertaken on horse-drawn carts.
 Railway companies also developed special express trains to bring meat from afar to special depots in London, such as Nine Elms, and from there by cart to Smithfield.

 In the first half of the century there were various fairs and markets in and around London at which horses were bought and sold, such as at Greenwich, Catford, Camberwell, Ealing and Croydon.
 Fridays were given over to the sale of horses at the Smithfield livestock market, which was notorious for attracting thieves.
 Few horse markets lasted beyond the mid-century, although the horse fair at Barnet, where gypsies gathered, lasted into the 20th century.
 Many visitors to these markets took pleasure in the cruelty that was inflicted there on the animals and that was perhaps a reason for their gradual suppression.